alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

 - I finished all the Bob's Business courses.
 - I was introduced (via email) to some of the project managers/COIs of the consortia and I tried to plan meetings with them.
 - I worked a little on advertising the next couple of ECR lunchtime sessions.
+  - EK - all great - well done.

 #### What did you struggle with?
 - I've started reaching out to project managers/PIs in the AIM consortia, but I'm not necessarily hearing back from them.
+  - EK - try to find some work arounds to meet those postdocs/research assistants as they can be the most useful contacts for you.
 - I still struggle with managing my time/to-do list.

 #### What would you like to work on next week?